diegoasua/tasky/README.md

 # Tasky

-A very simple ToDo list app built in React.
+A very simple ToDo app built with React.